sms-sudo/surgery-central/README.md

 # surgery-central
-A website connected to updated data from Ontario Health to centralize surgery bookings/searching throughout Ontario, due to the back log of
+A website connected to updated data from Ontario Health to centralize surgery bookings/searching throughout Ontario, due to the back log of surgeries.

 ## Table of contents
 * [Inspiration](#inspiration)